 Stick to the Physical Activity Guidelines for Americans when you want to map out your week's physical activities.
 Between 150 to 300 minutes is optimum.
 Too little and you're just this side of sedentary.
 Too much and that could open a whole new can of worms.
 An obsessive desire to exercise more and more can leave you feeling depressed and unworthy if you can't meet your goals.

 Plan your workouts in advance so you'll not only have something to look forward to but a guideline that will keep you at the optimum level of exertion.

 Ditch Unrealistic Expectations

-According to a joint publication by the University of New South Wales and the Black Dog Institute, a mental health institute devoted to mood disorders, people who think in extremes and have a black-and-white, all-or-nothing mindset are more likely to feel depressed.
-Replace negative thought patterns with more positive concepts -- it's OK not to be perfect.
+According to an article in Psychology Today, people who think in extremes and have a black-and-white, all-or-nothing mindset are more likely to feel depressed.
+Replace negative thought patterns with more positive concepts.
+It's OK not to be perfect.
 And everyone occasionally feels like they didn't do enough.
 Forgive yourself, move on and focus on improving your next workout.